agarsab/ffmpeg/README.md

 # ffmpeg
-Just some useful scripts or snippets
+Just some tiny scripts to manage video files with ffmpeg